 This in-depth study of standard techniques for analyzing and designing information systems (IS) emphasizes effective written and oral communication as students examine a system using a realistic business scenario.
 Appropriate CASE tools (Visible Analyst and/or Visio) are used during the analysis phase.
 Visual Basic, Crystal Reports and Access are used during the implementation phase to create a simulated software application.
 Prerequisite: CIS 301.
-Offered fall.
+This course is being discontinued.
+The last offering will be in fall 2011.